-The researchers measured several physiological variables and found that the beneficial effects on blood pressure were related to positive changes in control mechanisms involving the autonomic nervous system, vagus nerve and renin-angiotensin hormone responses.
+The researchers measured several physiological variables and found that the beneficial effects on blood pressure were related to positive changes in control mechanisms involving the autonomic nervous system, vagus nerve and renin-angiotensin hormone responses which are all involved in regulating fluid retention and blood pressure.
 They concluded that foot reflexology is a safe treatment that can be used as an effective way to improve outcomes in patients with coronary heart disease.

 Another study, this time from the UK, looked at the effects of reflexology in reducing anxiety and stress.

 Twenty-six healthy volunteers were subjected to experimental stress conditions before and after a 20 minute session which their either received foot reflexology, or a relaxation session in which a therapist just held their feet.

 In those who just had their feet held, the relaxation session was associated with a 10% reduction in systolic blood pressure but a 5% increase in diastolic blood pressure during the following period of mental stress.

 In those who received foot reflexology, there were significant reductions in systolic blood pressure (a 22% fall) and diastolic blood pressure (a 26% fall) during the following period of mental stress.